-5) Include photos of the venue and gaming space. including accessibility information, stairs, lifts disabled toilets
+5) Include photos of the venue and gaming space, including accessibility information, stairs, lifts and disabled toilets.

 9) Provide photos of previous events to help set expectations.

 1) Ensure the venue is well signed so you are easy to find.
-I include A4 laminated signed the whole way
+I include A4 laminated signs the whole way.

 3) An appropriate game is dependent on the gamer but be aware of:

 d.
-Game which rules change too much, having known and controlled rules can be more comfortable.
+Games in which rules change too much.
+Having known and controlled rules can be more comfortable.

 e.
-Avoid house rules and where they are necessary make them very very clear.
+Avoid house rules but, if they are necessary, make them very very clear.

 5) Ensure the venue has appropriate lighting,